 How to Apply for Student Aid

-To apply for all forms of student aid, fill in a FAFSA application, or Free Application for Federal Student Aid.
-Take your time and double-check all the numbers before sending it out.
+To apply for college student aid, complete your FAFSA application as soon as possible.
 Experts recommend submitting applications as early as possible in order to qualify for the most aid possible.
 However, the most important factor is accuracy.
 An extra digit can make your tuition much more difficult to cover.
 Thankfully, the electronic application provides ample information and opportunity for review.

 For the best results, collect all the information about your family’s income and assets before the FAFSA application opens October 1st of each year.